Children can suffer from worry about divorce school and struggle with depression, fear, difficulty paying attention, anger and defiance.

 If your child or teenager is struggling with anxiety, depression, fear, trauma, defiance, school problems, ADHD or Asperger's, contact me today.
 I have worked with thousands of children and their families over the last 20 years.

-As part of my practice, I also provide parent coaching to improve difficult behavior problems.
+As part of my practice, I provide parent coaching to reduce or eliminate difficult behavior problems.

 Contact me or email me to discuss how I may be able to help you.